Pakistan's Sharif seeks to ease mistrust with India

 Asked about U.S. drone strikes against militants on Pakistani soil, which many Pakistanis regard as a violation of sovereignty, he referred to it as a "challenge" to sovereignty.
 "We will sit with our American friends and talk to them about this issue," he said.

-Underlining the security issues facing Sharif, a 2,000 pound truck bomb destroyed the home of the police chief in the western province of Baluchistan late on Sunday.
-Police said it was the biggest bomb in the history of the province.

-The police chief survived but at least eight people died and 98, mostly police, were injured.
-Lashkar-e-Jhangvi claimed responsibility.
+Underlining the security issues facing Sharif, a truck bomb destroyed the home of the police chief in the western province of Baluchistan on Monday.
+The police chief survived but at least five people died and 68 were injured.
+It was not clear if the Taliban or Baluch nationalists were responsible.